ChrisGatehouse/Greeb/README.md

 -Wemo device control either custom implementation or use https://github.com/iancmcc/ouimeaux (new)

 # Known issues
--Setting a Heat value higher then current temperature and an AC value higher than current temperature sets the system to IDLE\n
+-Setting a Heat value higher then current temperature and an AC value higher than current temperature sets the system to IDLE

--TEST_MODE is no longer working correctly\n
+-TEST_MODE is no longer working correctly

--The current temperature is updated too frequently\n -The current implementation of the temperature sensor only handles one sensor and setup is manual\n
+-The current temperature is updated too frequently

+-The current implementation of the temperature sensor only handles one sensor and setup is manual